-The Center for Creative Photography is dedicated to the enjoyment and appreciation of works of art.
-We believe that meaningful engagement with the work of some of the world’s greatest photographers can stimulate discussion, inquiry, and understanding.
+The Center for Creative Photography is dedicated to the enjoyment and appreciation of works of art, with the belief that meaningful engagement with the work of some of the world’s greatest photographers can stimulate discussion, inquiry, and understanding.

 The Center serves many audiences, locally and internationally.
 Our primary users are scholars, curators, graduate students, commercial picture researchers, and professional photographers from around the world.
-We also serve the faculty, instructors, and students of the University of Arizona and Pima Community College.
+It also serves the faculty, instructors, and students of the University of Arizona and Pima Community College.
 Local community members are served by free access to exhibitions and evening lectures.
-The Center is a major tourist destination as evidenced in guidebooks and websites addressed to visitors to Tucson.

 Excerpt from the John P. Schaefer article in Original Sources: Art and Archives at the Center For Creative Photography

 The Center for Creative Photography is the product of the vision of one of the medium’s greatest masters, Ansel Adams, … and my conviction as university president that photography is a key element of the art and literature of our times.
 During the opening of a one-man exhibition of Ansel’s photographs at the University of Arizona’s Museum of Art, I ventured to ask him if he would be interested in placing the archives of his work at the University.
 Ansel, though somewhat surprised by the direct nature of my suggestion, responded by saying that he was not interested in having his work stand as an isolated collection.
 If, however, the University were willing to think in broader terms and include the works of many other photographers, he would be interested in exploring the possibilities.
 What followed was an invitation to visit him at his home in Carmel.